scala/docs.scala-lang/_overviews/scala3-macros/tutorial/quotes.md

   ${ x += 1; 'x }
 }
 ```
-Clearly, this should work as the variable does not exist yet.
+Clearly, this should not work as the variable does not exist yet.
-To make sure you can only write programs that do not contain these kinds of problems we restrict the set of references to variable and other definitions.
+To make sure you cannot write programs that contain these kinds of problems, we restrict the set of references to variable and other definitions.

 We introduce _levels_ as a count of the number of quotes minus the number of splices surrounding an expression or definition.